spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/actions/actions-refresh-drawer.md

 ---
 title: Actions Refresh Drawer
-description: This article provides details about the Actions Refresh Drawer service in the Components Library.
+description: This document provides details about the Actions Refresh Drawer service in the Components Library.
 template: concept-topic-template
 ---

-This article provides details about the Actions Refresh Drawer service in the Components Library.
+This document explains the Actions Refresh Drawer service in the Components Library.

 ## Overview

 Actions Refresh Drawer is an Angular Service that refreshes/re-renders the currently opened drawer.

-Check out this example below to see how to use Actions Refresh Drawer service.
+Check out an example usage of the Actions Refresh Drawer.

+Service configuration:

 `type` - an action type.